-The high-level, overarching scientific board is formed by leaders of IMI neurodegeneration projects and is chaired by Carlos Dìaz.
+The high-level, overarching scientific board is formed by leaders of Innovative medicines Initiative (IMI) neurodegeneration projects and is chaired by Carlos Dìaz.
 The Scientific Coordination Board is responsible for decision making regarding overall scientific strategy, creation of Working Groups and Task Forces, assessment, and recommendations on prioritisation and resourcing of synergies.
 The Scientific Coordination Board will meet face-to-face at least once per semester, and by telephone conference once every quarter.

 Dag Aarsland, RADAR-AD representative

 Dag Aarsland, MD, is Professor and Head of Department of Old Age Psychiatry, Institute of Psychiatry, Psychology and Neuroscience at King’s College London, and Research Director at the Centre for Age-Related Medicine, Stavanger University Hospital.

 As a psychiatrist he has worked as a senior consultant in geriatric psychiatry for most of his career.
 His main research interest is the neuropsychiatric aspects of patients with neurodegenerative diseases, in particular translational studies on cognitive decline in Parkinson’s disease and dementia with Lewy bodies.

 He is PI of European DLB Consortium, member of the Scientific board of LBDA, Member of International DLB Consortium, PI of the Western Norwegian Dementia study and the Prodromal LBD study.
 He has published more than 400 papers in DLB and related areas, including clinical trials, cohort studies, and a wide range of biomarkers including imaging, CSF and EEG.

 Margot Bakker, ADAPTED representative